Department Resources

 The person applying for the protective order must go to the Floyd County Clerk’s Office, Monday-Friday, 8:00am-4:00pm, excluding County recognized holidays.

-A person may also apply for a protective order from Friday at 4:00pm through Sunday at 12:00am (midnight) in the lobby of the Sheriff’s Department.
+A person may also apply for a protective order in the lobby of the Sheriff’s Office when the Clerk’s office is closed.

 Depending on what you are being fingerprinted for determines if you need an appointment.
 If your fingerprints need to be done electronically, you must make an appointment with Idento Go at www.identogo.com or calling 1.877.472.6917 (This is for gun permits, adoption and other specific reasons).
 Please check with the entity you are being fingerprinted for to determine if your prints need to be done electronically.
 In some cases, ink fingerprints are needed and there is no appointment needed for ink cards.
 Ink fingerprints cards are completed during normal business hours (8:00am – 3:30pm).
 There is an $8.00 fee per fingerprint card.